-Photograph from Beginning Again at Ararat by Mabel Elliott, an account of Elliot's work as medical director of Near East relief for the American Women's Hospitals.
+Photograph from Beginning Again at Ararat by Mabel Elliott, an account of Elliott's work as medical director of Near East relief for the American Women's Hospitals.

 Get the story...